Tim-Barton/Technology-Character-Sheets/README.md

 For each year of experience you have as per the table below, give yourself the points listed.
 Then go through the Skill Tree 'spending' those points on the skills listed.
-It's recommended to think about the path your career has taken, so if you spent 4 years in QA before transitioning to Development, then spend those QA Points in QA skills.
+It's recommended to think about the path your career has taken, so if you spent 4 years in QA before transitioning to Software Engineering, then spend those QA Points on QA skills.

 Each year of self learning - 1 Points
 Each year of tertiary education in non Tech fields - 1 Points